seasonaltokens/cosmic-v3/README_buildnotes.md

 ## Bundling a standalone executable

-Navigate to the source directory and add the local node modules to the path:

-    $ export PATH=`pwd`/node_modules/.bin:$PATH

-Package into a standalone executable for linux by running:
+Package into a standalone executable by running:

-    $ pkg -o 0xbitcoin-gpuminer -t node10-linux-x64 index.js

-Or for Windows 10 by running:

-    > pkg -o 0xbitcoin-gpuminer -t node10-windows-x64 index.js
+    $ npm run package

+Test the executable by moving it to another location and running

+    $ ./cosmic-v3.4t

+from the location you've moved it to.